Hockey “might” be back; NHL, Union reaches a tentative agreement

 Major emphasis should be placed on the word “tentative.”
 Sources close to the deal are reporting that there is still work to be done but there has been a verbal agreement between the two sides on the major points.

 The NHL should also realize that there is work to be done repairing their image and relationship with fans.
 Half of the season is already over and several signature hockey events that build relationships with fans such as the All-star game and Winter Classic were cancelled.
 Also to be considered is the financial impact the lockout had on vendors, restaurants, and blue-collar workers who depend on hockey for their livelihood.
+Not to mention betting agents, who lost on out on the people who would usually place bets on hockey.
+At least now that can resume, and if you want to learn how to bet on ice hockey then click on the link for more information.
+But just because these things are back up and running it doesn’t mean that there won’t be long-term effects.

 The Hockey Hall of Fame in Toronto is feeling the pinch and reported that they’ve made “adjustments” to staff because gate and retail revenues are down significantly.
 (Associated Press)